-For useful information about Newport town, visit the All About Newport website here
+For useful information about Newport town, visit the All About Newport website.

-Students on the MSc and PgD REALM course are encouraged to join the RICS (Royal Institution of Chartered Surveyors).
+Students on the MSc and MProf REALM course are encouraged to join the RICS (Royal Institution of Chartered Surveyors).
 Student membership is free and can be obtained by registering on the RICS website.

 Full membership of the RICS (designated by MRICS) is achieved by successful completion of the Assessment of Professional Competence (APC).
 Part time postgraduate students may also register for the APC from the start of their studies, provided they are in suitable employment and have a bachelor’s degree with honours.

-The fee for registration and certificate checks is a one-off payment of £502 payable (2016 rate) at any time before final assessment.
-In addition, students who wish to work through the APC while also studying part-time will have to become probationer RICS members for which the annual subscription is £152 (2016 rate).
+The fee for registration and certificate checks is a one-off payment of approximately £500 (updated annually) payable at any time before final assessment.
+In addition, students who wish to work through the APC while also studying part-time will have to become probationer RICS members for which the annual subscription is approximately £150 (updated annually).
 This is an annual fee based on the calendar year.
 For enrolments on or after 1 October the fee is credited against the next calendar year.
 In practice these fees are often paid by employers.
 The RICS also offers an Associate route to membership (AssocRICS) and Experience Route, for which different arrangements apply.
-These prices are correct in August 2016 and are reviewed annually.
-The latest information is always available from the RICS.
+Check latest prices and professional qualification details with the RICS.

-There have, in the past been study tours with overnight stays with a charge for accommodation on TPG land management modules.
-Details have not been finalised but for further information please contact Carrie de Silva
+There have, in the past, been study tours with overnight stays with a charge for accommodation on TPG land management modules.
+There may be optional day trips (probably no more than one) outside teaching weeks which will be student funded.
+For further information please contact Carrie de Silva